Moving to Porto, Portugal

 When we asked people what advice they would give someone preparing to move to Porto, they said:

 "Do your research!
 What are your priorities?
 Food, wine and weather were ours!
 Keep in mind that whatever your guess/estimate is it will cost 2-3 times as much as you think and will take as much more time than you think.
 Find a good realtor and attorney in your new country.
 Go there and look around and see what feels right.
-Trust your gut but know your parameters," said one expat in Porto.
+Trust your gut but know your parameters," replied a member in Porto.

 How do I find a place to live in Porto?